Kevin Gillespie (academic)

-C. Kevin Gillespie S.J. was the 27th president of Saint Joseph's University, from July 1, 2012 to 2015.
-He replaced former president Timothy R. Lannon.
+C. Kevin Gillespie, S.J. is an American academic and Jesuit priest who served as the 27th president of Saint Joseph's University from 2012 to 2015.
+He succeeded Timothy R. Lannon.
 Gillespie graduated from St. Joe's in 1972 and is native to the Philadelphia area.

 Early life and education

 Gillespie received a bachelor's degree in psychology from St. Joseph's University as well as a master's degree in psychology from Duquesne University.
 He also received a master's degree in divinity from the Jesuit School of Theology Berkeley along with a Ph.D. in pastoral psychology from Boston University.

 Career

 Gillespie worked at Loyola University Chicago as the associate provost in the University Centers of Excellence.
-Gillespie is the first alum to serve as university president in over a century.
+Gillespie was the first alum to serve as university president in over a century.

-Gillespie has been an active member of the Saint Joseph's University Board of Trustees since 2006.
+Gillespie served as president of Saint Joseph's University from 2012 to 2015 and has been an active member of the university's board of trustees since 2006.

+In 2015, he was appointed pastor of Holy Trinity Catholic Church in Washington, D.C.'s Georgetown neighborhood.